 These glazed doughnuts are essentially homemade fried dough awesomeness that are easy, light, and old-fashioned in the best possible way.

 Glazed doughnuts.
 Everybody loves ’em.
 Even when seemingly everyone is paleo this and gluten-free that, you rarely see someone refuse a glazed doughnut.
-Especially when they’re homemade, hot from the oil, and taste just like the old-fashioned glazed doughnuts you remember from childhood.
+Especially when they’re homemade, hot from the oil, and taste just like the old-fashioned kind you remember from childhood.
 This particular recipe turns out doughnuts that aren’t quite as airy as Krispy Kreme doughnuts, but we don’t think that’s a bad thing.
 The doughnuts are less sweet than most, which means you can drown them in glaze and they still won’t seem cloying.
 Talk about our kinda doughnut.
 [Editor’s Note: Seriously.
 I can’t stop eating these doughnuts.
 This note may have been typed impatiently and one-handedly while attempting to lick drippy doughnut glaze from fingers and wrist before it plummets to certain disaster onto my laptop.]
 Originally published February 24, 2011.–Renee Schettler Rossi

 How To Make Yeasted Glazed Doughnuts